Reds474/shopaholic/brainstorm.md

     - Add to total expenses
     - Subtract from Balance
   - Add income
+  - View Expenses
+  - View Cashflow

   - Create a Database for Expenses
+    - Connect database to this project
     - ER diagram

-  - View Expense breakdown
-  - Cash Flow (per month)

-- Create Database for expenses

-- Spending categories
-- Net cash flow per week
-- Net cash flow per month
-- Encouragement and analysis